 Why didn't I want that?
 I thought about it.
 It was, in many ways, a lifestyle I wanted.
 Easy.
 Opulent.
 Human rules didn’t apply to me.
 I had wealth, I had riches, I had fame.
 Something had to be lacking though.
 I went back over, and read again what was there.
 There were no friends.
 No Lyra sharing my every secret.
 And there was no freedom.
 I was in a cage.
 The most beautiful cage to have ever been built, a cage of my own making, but still a cage.
 Still a slave to Papilion and his every desire.
 No. This wouldn’t be me.

 I went to [World Traveler].
 It seemed fine.
 I went from world to world, always traveling, meeting new people, learning new languages.
-Friends came and went, and sometimes lovers.
+Friends, and sometimes lovers, came and went.
 There was always a new horizon.
 Always a new adventure.
 It painted a rosy, if transient, lifestyle.

 “I don’t understand.
 What is the issue with this one?”